KJulle/youbot_manuals/Youbot_intial_setup.md

 # Setting up KUKA Youbot

-** NB!
+**NB!
 This tutorial is for setting up the youBot's onboard computer from scratch.
-For a tutorial on how to use the robot go [here](https://github.com/ut-ims-robotics/youbot/tree/kinetic) instead. **
+For a tutorial on how to use the robot go [here](https://github.com/ut-ims-robotics/youbot/tree/kinetic) instead.**

 ## Installing the operating system and ROS

-First you will have to install Ubuntu 16.04 on the computer.
+First install Ubuntu 16.04 on the computer.
 There should be a flash drive with Ubuntu 16.04 in the room.
-If not, you can download it from [here](https://www.ubuntu.com/download/alternative-downloads) and put it on a flash drive.
+If not, you can download the 64-bit desktop version from [here](http://releases.ubuntu.com/16.04/) and put it on a flash drive.

 - Install Ubuntu 16.04 using [this tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop-1604#0).

 - Install the full desktop version of ROS Kinetic using [this tutorial](http://wiki.ros.org/kinetic/Installation/Ubuntu).

-** NB!
-The passwords and names for the youBot and the access point are in the IMS Lab wiki, so please use the same passwords and names that are given there or modify the current ones! **
+**NB!
+The passwords and names for the youBot and the access point are in the IMS Lab wiki, so please use the same passwords and names that are given there or modify the current ones!**

 ## Making a workspace

-First you will have to make a catkin workspace for your ROS packages and compile it.
+First make a catkin workspace for your ROS packages and compile it.

 ```bash
 $ mkdir -p ~/catkin_ws/src